jadevanh/healthyrecipes-analysis/README.md

 Online recipe websites have now replaced recipe books as the mainstream (and free!) way to find cooking inspiration for one's next meal.
 The data set we will be working with is a compilation of recipes and reviews from a popular website, Food.com.
 This website provides recipes for a variety of cuisines, dating back 15 years (2008), and stopping in 2018.
 The data sets had 10 years worth of recipe ideas where we would like to investigate what authors should be considered 'healthy' in their recipe.

 The central question we would like to investigate is, **What recipes tend to be healthier?** We would like to use data analysis techniques to classify whether or not a recipe would be tagged as 'healthy' based on the information in the data.
+When using a recipe website, whether someone is looking for a healthy lunch, or is on a diet, healthy, delicious recipes are often a main goal for people searching.
+We want to investigate if the recipes on Food.com are representative and consistent in their healthiness based on their nutrional facts and ingredients in the recipes that creator have deemed 'healthy'.
+It is important to know that when one is searching for a healthy recipe, that they are going to be given accurate results.

 ## Introduction to the dataset